For something a bit different today, let’s talk about eco-anxiety.

 So let’s champion the small baby steps.
 Let’s celebrate our trials and errors in trying to find greener ways that work for each of us.
 We’re all human after all!

-What are your thoughts on morale?
-How do you keep yours up?
+What are your thoughts on eco-anxiety?
+How do you keep yours in check?